John Cradock, 1st Baron Howden: Life

 He was son of John Cradock, Church of Ireland Archbishop of Dublin.
 In 1775 he was admitted to St John's College, Cambridge.

-In 1777, he was appointed a cornet in the 4th Regiment of Horse, which in 1779 he exchanged to become an ensign in the Coldstream Guards, and in 1781 he was promoted a lieutenant with the rank of captain.
+In 1777, he was appointed a cornet in the 4th Regiment of Horse, which in 1779 he exchanged to become an ensign in the Coldstream Regiment of Foot Guards, and in 1781 he was promoted a lieutenant with the rank of captain.
 In 1785 he purchased a commission as a major in the 12th Dragoons, exchanging this in 1786 for a post in the 13th Foot, where he was appointed lieutenant-colonel in 1789.

 He commanded the 13th in the West Indies in 1790, and served a second time in the West Indies commanding a battalion of grenadiers in 1793, where he was wounded at the reduction of Martinique and appointed the aide-de-camp of Sir Charles Grey, receiving the thanks of Parliament for his services.
 In 1795 he was appointed colonel of the 127th Foot, and placed on half-pay when that regiment was reduced in 1797.
 He was appointed major-general in 1798, and served in the Irish Rebellion of 1798 as quartermaster-general in Ireland, seeing action the Battle of Vinegar Hill.
 He accompanied Cornwallis in his campaign against the French forces landed in Ireland, and was severely wounded at the Battle of Ballinamuck.

 Cradock entered the Irish House of Commons for Clogher in 1785.
 In 1790, he stood as Member of Parliament for Castlebar, a seat he held until 1798.
 He then represented Midleton from 1799 to 1800 and subsequently Thomastown to the Act of Union in 1801.
 The year before he had been appointed to command the second battalion of the 54th Foot, and again placed on half-pay when that battalion was reduced in 1802.
 In 1803 he was appointed to the 71st Foot.